 - Easement claims.
 Often, utilities and others may have the right to enter your property to make repairs or for other reasons.
 The title report should disclose all open easements.

-- Powers of attorney that are invalid.
+- Invalid powers of attorney.
 The title company and homeowner should review any real estate documents made with a power of attorney.
 A power of attorney needs property authority and proper scope.

 - Improperly described property.
 The legal description of the property should match what you’re actually buying.